Chef Mitchell preparing Strawberry Cheesecake Cookies

 Storage Tips

 To keep your Strawberry Cheesecake Cookies fresh, store them in an airtight container at room temperature for up to a week.
-If you’ve made a large batch, consider freezing some to enjoy later.
+If you want to extend their shelf life, consider refrigerating them for up to two weeks or freezing them for longer storage.

 Serving Suggestions